icopy-site/awesome-cn/docs/awesome/awesome-product-design.md

 - [Data.Gov](https://data.gov.uk/) - Find data published by government departments and agencies, public bodies and local authorities.
 - [The Tate Collection](https://github.com/tategallery/collection) - Here we present the metadata for around 70,000 artworks.
 - [NASA](https://open.nasa.gov/open-data/) - We're Setting Data, Code and APIs free.

-## IoT
-#### Articles
-- [IoT Weekly News](https://iotweeklynews.com/) - Subscribe to hand picked articles by Justin Grammens on the Internet of Things.
-- [IoT Agenda](https://internetofthingsagenda.techtarget.com/feature/Design-an-IoT-user-experience-not-an-IoT-product) - Design an IoT user experience, not an IoT product.
-- [IoT For All](https://iot-for-all.com/designing-the-internet-of-things/) - Designing the Internet of Things – 5 Key Principles.
-#### Tools
-- [Node RED](https://nodered.org/) - Low-based programming for the Internet of Things.